-Be sure to view past issues of The HomeTeamKC Report archived on our website.
-Over time we are collecting there an extensive library of short lessons on the workings of a typical house.
+Also, be sure to view previous issues of The HomeTeamKC Report.
+They are archived on our website.
+Over time we are collecting there an extensive library of top-quality information on the workings of a typical house.

 P.S.
 If you have problems viewing this newsletter in your email browser, click this link to view this and past newsletters from our archives.

 P.P.S.
 Only a few of our agents are obtaining the CBS (call before showing) codes from the listing agent.
 I have a SUPRA key, however, as an affiliate, I can only access an I-Box with the CBS code.
 Each I-Box has a CBS code assigned to it.
 Obtaining the CBS code can save you time, and is a great backup if you are running late to an inspection.
 Thanks.

 P.P.P.S!
 The agents that The HomeTeam accepts referrals from are professional, informed, and exhibit a sincere interest in the welfare of their clients.
 And, that is precisely why we accept referrals from those agents – and not from some others.
 We do no advertising, but but rather depend upon word-of-mouth referrals.
 Quality begets quality.
 Let me say how much we appreciate the professional services that you perform for your clients.
 We receive many referrals from past clients as well, which is the most sincere form of flattery.

 What you’ll find in this issue of